AuteurAudio/arduino-volume-control/README.md

 control with an Arduino.
 It is quite featureful, with pushbutton mute, multiple supported channels (relay switched), compile time balance, etc.  Will run on most any Arduino with enough I/O for the features that desire enabling.
-This is a complete large system;
-you will have to pull out what you need for a reduced feature set.
+This is a complete large system - you will have to pull out what you need for a reduced feature set.